mayankDhiman/visma-wiki/Install.md

 $ pip --version
 ```

 To install visma the below three methods can be used.
-If installing visma for development go with method #3
+If installing visma for development go with the last method.

 ## Installing using pip